CapPow/bcAudit/README.md

 -Presumes .CR2 and .JPG files are being generated from the camera.

 -Presumes the .JPG files are not useful after analysis and removes them!
 This is easily altered if building your own.

--Then the program removes the jpg (always).

--No extensive timing / user rate tests have been performed.

 -Initial timing tests show an intel core 2 can keep up with <= 4 images / minute.